StefanRadu-ITSERVER/website/docs/csharp/strings/comparing.md

----
-title: Comparing
----
+# Comparison

+Let's compare some strings, shall we? :sweat_smile:

 ## Equality
 A string is a **reference type**.

 Even though, when you compare two strings to see if they are equal to each other, the compiler compares their values (just as **value types**):

 ``` csharp
 var name = "Daniel";
 var secondName = "Daniel";